Tips for Acing Competitive or Informational Interviews

 - Keep the interview positive.
 Please do not make negative remarks about any previous jobs, employers or colleagues.

 - Use proper English—avoid slang or jargon.
+If possible, practise and write synonym for the most spoken english words.

 - Treat the receptionist the same as you would the CEO.